wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-manage-insider-risk/includes/actions.md

     - **Date** of the risk activity.
     - **Risk activity category**.
 For example, Email(s) with attachments sent outside the organization or File(s) downloaded from SharePoint Online.
     - **Risk score** for the alert.
 This score is the numerical score for the alert risk severity level.
-    - Number of events associated with the alert.
+    - **Number of events associated with the alert**.
 Links to each file or email associated with the risk activity is also available.
 - **Risk activity legend:** Across the bottom of the user activity chart, a color-coded legend helps you quickly determine risk category for each alert.
 - **Risk activity chronology:** The full chronology of all risk alerts associated with the case are listed, including all the details available in the corresponding alert bubble.
 - **Case actions:** Options for resolving the case are on the case action toolbar.
 You can resolve a case, send an email notice to the employee, or escalate the case for a data or employee investigation.